Research Report Released March, 2021:

 - promote workplace equity, dignity and respect for LGBTQI2S workers.

-Little is known about the experiences of LGBTQI2S seniors using public services, and what we know suggests that LGBTQI2S seniors do not experience dignity, respect or knowledgeable service delivery.
+Little is known about the experiences of LGBTQ2+ seniors using public services, and what we know suggests that LGBTQ2+ seniors do not experience dignity, respect or knowledgeable service delivery.

 Given that publicly funded healthcare, social services and municipal services are necessary to all Canadians, and that we rely upon them more heavily in later life, it is important to ensure that services are adequately equipped to serve the diverse and growing populations of seniors in Canadian communities.

 LGBTQ2S+ Seniors’ Safety in Public Services’ was developed within the 2018 SSHRC funded partnership, “Age-Friendly Communities -in – Communities: International Promising Practices”.
 The project is a partnership with Egale and CUPE, supported by MITACS and associated with the SSHRC Partnership, Age-Friendly Communities-in-Communities: International Promising Practices.